arangodb/spring-boot-starter/demo/README.md

 Character [id=8296, name=Cersei, surname=Lannister, alive=true, age=36]
 ```

-## QueryOptions annotation
+### QueryOptions annotation

-Sometimes, you want to be able to configure the query execution on a technical level.
-For this Spring Data ArangoDB
+Sometimes, you want to be able to configure the query execution on a technical
-provides the `@QueryOptions` annotation.
+level.
+Spring Data ArangoDB provides the `@QueryOptions` annotation for this.
 With this annotation, you are able to set something like a batch size to control
-the number of results to be transferred from the database server in one roundtrip and some other things.
+the number of results to be transferred from the database server in one roundtrip
+and some other things.

-For our example, we want to return the number of found results.
-To achieve that we have to change the return type in our
+For example, you can return the number of found results.
+To achieve that you
-previously created `getWithSurnameOlderThan(int, Map)` method from `Iterable<Character>` to `ArangoCursor<Character>`.
+have to change the return type in the previously created `getWithSurnameOlderThan(int, Map)`
+method from `Iterable<Character>` to `ArangoCursor<Character>`. `ArangoCursor`
-`ArangoCursor` provides a `getCount()` method that gives us the number of found results.
-But this value is only
+provides a `getCount()` method that gives you the number of found results.
-returned from the database when we set the `count` flag in our query options to `true`, so we also have to add
+But this value is only returned from the database when you set the `count` flag
+in the query options to `true`, so you also have to add the `@QueryOptions`
-the `@QueryOptions`
-annotation to our method with `count = true`.
+annotation to the method with `count = true`.

 ```java
 @Query("FOR c IN @@col FILTER c.surname == @surname AND c.age > @age RETURN c")